idaholab/moose/modules/heat_conduction/doc/content/source/bcs/GaussianEnergyFluxBC.md

 \end{equation}

-where $r_eff$ is an effective radius used to specify the radial distribution of beam energy, $F_0$ is the average heat flux of the laser, and $r_p$ is the normed distance from the point at which we're evaluating the flux to the centerpoint of the laser.
-This functional form of the laser flux is taken from [!cite](noble2007use).
+where $r_eff$ is an effective radius used to specify the radial distribution of beam energy, $F_0$ is the average heat flux of the beam, $R$ is the beam radius, and $r_p$ is the normed distance from the point at which we're evaluating the flux to the centerpoint of the beam.
+This functional form of the beam flux is taken from [!cite](noble2007use).
 The negative sign on the flux indicates that the flux is incoming.

 !syntax parameters /BCs/GaussianEnergyFluxBC